qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

      For example, the additional productization manifest release tag ``qcom-6.6.90-QLI.1.5-Ver.1.0_qim-product-sdk-2.0.0.xml`` denotes the following:

-     - 6.6.65: Qualcomm Linux kernel
+     - 6.6.90: Qualcomm Linux kernel
-     - QLI.1.4: Qualcomm Linux v1.4
+     - QLI.1.5: Qualcomm Linux v1.5
-     - qim-product-sdk-1.1.1: Qualcomm IM SDK release on top of QLI.1.4
+     - qim-product-sdk-2.0.0: Qualcomm IM SDK release on top of QLI.1.5

        Other product/customization examples:

        - *realtime-linux-1.0*
        - *robotics-product-sdk-1.1*
      - 1.0: Milestone release
-     - 1.1.1: Patch release associated with the milestone release
+     - 2.0.0: Patch release associated with the milestone release

    - For more information about the Yocto layers, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.

 Build a BSP image
 ^^^^^^^^^^^^^^^^^^
-Board support package (BSP) image build has software components for Qualcomm device support and software features applicable to Qualcomm SoCs.
-This build includes a reference distribution configuration for Qualcomm development kits.
+The board support package (BSP) image build has software components for the Qualcomm device support and software features applicable to Qualcomm SoCs.
+This build includes a reference distribution configuration for the Qualcomm development kits.
 For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.

-1. Download Qualcomm Yocto and the supporting layers:
+1. Download Qualcomm Yocto and the supporting layers.
+For the latest ``<manifest release tag>``, see the section *Build-Critical Release Tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250617225208/>`__.

    .. container:: nohighlight